chazzka/clanekforest/clanek.md

 ## Methods

-- [ ] TODO: toto se přepíše na ukázku toho co už existuje, jak
+- [ ] TODO: toto se přepíše na ukázku obecně toho problému s novelty detection

 The very first task is to thoroughly analyze the domain of the given problem.
 The inappropriate choice of the selected solution could lead to undesirable results.